-The emoluments of the directors of the Company are decided by the Board (for the non-executive directors) or by the Remuneration Committee (for the executive directors), having regard to the Company's operating results, individual performance, background, qualification, skills, experience, time commitment and responsibilities of the relevant directors, comparable market statistics and employment conditions elsewhere in the Group.
+The emoluments of the Directors are decided by the Board (for the non-executive Directors) or by the Remuneration Committee (for the executive Directors), having regard to the Company's operating results, individual performance, background, qualification, skills, experience, time commitment and responsibilities of the relevant Directors, comparable market statistics and employment conditions elsewhere in the Group.

-The Company has adopted a share option scheme as an incentive to its directors and eligible employees, details of the scheme is set out in note 33 to the consolidated financial statements.
+The Company has adopted a share option scheme to recognise and motivate the contribution of and provide an incentive to its Directors and eligible employees, details of the scheme is set out in note 26 to the consolidated financial statements.